Quantitative multiscale operator-type approximations for asymptotically degenerating spectral problems: The case of a continuous (uniform spectral gap)

 \subsection{A characterisation of forms $a_\t$ with uniform gap condition}

 In applications, the direct verification of \eqref{bddspec} can be complicated.
-An equivalent but often more transparent condition relies on a notion of continuity of the degeneracy subspace $V_\t$ in $\t$ that we shall introduce now.
+An equivalent but often easier to verify condition relies on a notion of continuity of the degeneracy subspace $V_\t$ in $\t$ that we shall introduce now.
 Namely, we say that $V_\t$ is Lipschitz continuous with respect to $\t$ on $\Theta$ if